fenago/ml-bootcamp/Lab_3.md

 When
 we have these hard predictions made by our model, we would like to understand how good they are, so we are ready to move to the next step: evaluating the quality of these predictions.
-In the next chapter, we will spend a lot more time learning about different evaluation techniques for binary classification, but for now, let's do a simple check to make sure our model learned something
+In the next lab, we will spend a lot more time learning about different evaluation techniques for binary classification, but for now, let's do a simple check to make sure our model learned something